 Red dot vs Holographic sight.
 While most people think they are the same based on initial impression, but the method of reticle project is a little different.

-We have EOTECH, Aimpoint, Holosun & Vortex products to compare.
+In this guide, we have EOTECH holographic sight, Aimpoint, Holosun & Vortex red dot sights to compare.

-Red dot sight's LED emitter projects the dot reticle to the front lens and mirror the reflection back to the user's eye.
+Most red dot sights ' LED emitter projects the dot reticle to the front lens and mirrors the reflection back to the user's eye.
 The dot reticle appears ~20 ft in front of the user, giving that parallax free experience shooters talk about.

 - Simple reticle projection method

 - Parallax free

 - Long battery life using LED emitter